meetkabeershah/meetkabeershah.github.io/_posts/2016-8-9-mongodb-for-nodejs.md

 In `MongoDB`, documents are stored in colletions which are organized into databases.
 To see databases present in `MongoDB` run `show dbs`

 To insert a document into a collection, we first need to know how to specify that collection in the command.
-A collection and database that contains it form a namespace.
-When doing CRUD operations, we reference the global variable `db`.
+A collection and database that contains it form a **namespace**.
+When doing `CRUD` operations, we reference the global variable `db`.
 This variable holds the reference to the database we're currently using.
-To switch to a database test type [MySQL like command](http://stackoverflow.com/a/5287027) `use test`.
+To switch to a database names **test** type [MySQL like command](http://stackoverflow.com/a/5287027) `use test`.

-The insert operation returns a document as well, where `acknowledged` set to true indicated that the record (or better document) was inserted successfully.
-All documents must have an underscore id field.
-Each document in a collection must a unique document id.
+The insert operation returns a document as well, where `acknowledged` set to true indicates that the record (or better say, document) was inserted successfully.
+All documents must have an **underscore** _id field.
+Each document in a collection must have a unique document id.
 At the heart of the query language for `MongoDB` is a query by example strategy.
 We can pass a blank object `{}`, key value pair `{name: "Uber"}`.
 The result of `find()` command is not a mere array of documents, it's instead a `cursor object`.
 We can see this:

 <pre><code>
 var c = db.names.find();